-A Picture Book about Life of Children in Urban Ghettos Released in the US
+A Picture Book about the Life of Children in Urban Ghettos Released in the US

 It is made to look like a children's storybook, but it features really scary stories and illustrations.

-The book received a gold and a silver lion in Cannes (Design category), as well as a silver and bronze award in Print & Publishing category.
+The book received a Gold and a Silver Lion at Cannes (Design category), as well as a silver and bronze award in Print & Publishing category.
 The creators of the book accompanied it with videos where the text from the book is read aloud to the slideshow of illustrations.